 PVSA will not make any other use or disclosure of your protected health information without your written authorization.
 You may revoke such authorization at any time, except to the extent that PVSA has taken action in reliance thereon.
 Any revocation must be in writing.

 Your Rights Regarding Your Protected Health Information

 You may request that PVSA send protected health information, including billing information, to you by alternative means or to alternative locations.
-You may also request that PVSA not send information to a particular address or location or contact you at a specific location, perhaps your place of employment.
+You may also request that PVSA not send information to a particular address or location, or contact you at a specific location, such as your place of employment.
 This request must be submitted in writing.
 We will accommodate reasonable requests by you.